Assets test

 • household contents and personal effects

-• businesses, companies and partnerships
+• businesses, private companies and partnerships

 • real estate (other than the principal residence)